 This is the little summit at the south end of The Tower with a great view.
-In his snowshoe book Andrew describes a route from the Rummel Lake trail with moderate avalanche risk.
-We were looking through Matt Clay’s website and discovered he’d been up from the north side via Engadine Creek, a route with no [...]
+The safest approach in winter is from the north side via Engadine Creek, a route with no avalanche risk whatsoever.

 Now that the snow has arrived, it’s time to check out Snowy Owl and Snowy Shortcut, two new snowshoe trails at West Bragg Creek.
 Built by volunteers from the Greater Bragg Creek Trails Association this addition brings the total trail network at West Bragg Creek up to 106 km.
 Snowy Owl trail makes a large [...]